Fred Durst: Mainstream success (1998–2005)

 In June 2000, Limp Bizkit's tour was sponsored by the controversial file sharing service Napster.
 Durst was an outspoken advocate of file sharing.
-During the 2000 MTV Video Music Awards, Durst performed Limp Bizkit's song "Livin' It Up", as a duet with Christina Aguilera.
+During the 2000 MTV Video Music Awards, Durst performed Limp Bizkit's song "Livin' It Up" as a duet with Christina Aguilera.
 In response to the performance, Filter frontman Richard Patrick claimed that "Fred getting onstage with Christina Aguilera embarrassed us all."
 In response to the negative reactions to the performance, Durst remarked, "People always just wanna talk about Britney or Christina.
 What's the problem?
 Because they make a type of music we aren't allowed to like?
 Or you think they are the nemesis of what our music is about?
 Why segregate?
 Why be so musically fuckin' racist?
 What do you mean, I can't hang out with these types of people?
 Clearly I didn't give a fuck, which fed a lot of it, too.
-I mean, someone that's not going to give in and apologise... it's gonna make people carry on talking."
+I mean, someone that's not going to give in and [apologize...it's] gonna make people carry on talking."

 During a 2001 tour of Australia at the Big Day Out festival in Sydney, fans rushed the stage in the mosh pit, and teenager Jessica Michalik died of asphyxiation.
 In Auckland, New Zealand, on the same tour, Durst threw water over the head of a security personnel tasked with defusing a similar situation.
 During the Big Day Out crush, Durst has been accused of taunting security guards intervening in the situation.
 In court, Durst, represented by his long-time attorney, Ed McPherson, testified he had warned the concert's organizers Aaron Jackson, Will Pearce and Amar Tailor and promoter Vivian Lees of the potential dangers of such minimal security.
 After viewing video and hearing witness testimony, the coroner said it was evident that the density of the crowd was dangerous at the time Limp Bizkit took the stage and Durst should have acted more responsibly when the problem became apparent.
 Durst stated that he was "emotionally scarred" because of the teenager's death.

-In 2002, Durst was tapped to write songs for Britney Spears, and later said that he was in a relationship with her.
+In 2002, Durst was tapped to write songs for Britney Spears and later said that he was in a relationship with her.
 Spears denied Durst's claims.
-In a 2009 interview, he explained that "I just guess at the time it was taboo for a guy like me to be associated with a gal like her."
+In a 2009 interview, he explained that "I just guess, at the time, it was taboo for a guy like me to be associated with a gal like her."
 In February 2005, a sex tape featuring Durst was released on the Internet.
 Durst filed a $70 million lawsuit against ten websites that posted the video.